-Archived data (in paper and electronic form), described in chapter 5.5.1, and are retained for the period of 20 years (does not apply to video records obtained in the process of remote identity verification).
+Archived data (in paper and electronic form), described in chapter 5.5.1, and are retained for the period of 20 years.
 After expiration of the declared retention period, archived data may be destroyed.
 In the case of key and certification erasure, according with the internal procedure.

-Records of video calls obtained in the process of remote identity verification are stored for a period of 14 days, after this time the records are destroyed.
+Data obtained in the process of remote verification are stored up to 120 days.